pebble/event-loop-lag/README.md

-`event-loop-lag` accepts a number of milliseconds representing how often to refresh the event loop lag measurement and returns a function you can call to receive the latest lag measurement.
+`event-loop-lag` accepts a number of milliseconds representing how often to refresh the event loop lag measurement and returns a function you can call to receive the latest lag measurement in milliseconds.

 ```js
 var lag = require('event-loop-lag')(1000);